Yamini2005-go/Data-Analysis-Projects/README.md

 # 📊 Data Analysis Projects

 This repository contains my data analysis and machine learning projects built using Python and real-world datasets.

 ---

+**Introduction about Myself**

+Aspiring data analyst with a focus on statistical modeling and real-world data analysis.
+This repository showcases my projects in data analysis, visualization, and machine learning.

+---

+**Projects**

 ## 📊 Project 1: Sleep Cycle vs Student Performance